 Background.
-BLM created the National Landscape Conservation System (NLCS) in 2000 to focus management and public attention on its specially protected conservation areas.
-According to BLM, the mission of the system is to conserve, protect, and restore for present and future generations the nationally significant landscapes that have been recognized for their outstanding archaeological, geological, cultural, ecological, wilderness, recreation, and scientific values.
-The system consists today of about 27 million acres of land, with more than 850 federally recognized units.
+The BLM created the National Landscape Conservation System (NLCS) in 2000 to focus management and public attention on its specially protected conservation areas.
+According to the BLM, the mission of the system is to conserve, protect, and restore for present and future generations the nationally significant landscapes that have been recognized for their outstanding archaeological, geological, cultural, ecological, wilderness, recreation, and scientific values.
+16 The system consists today of about 27 million acres of land, with more than 850 federally recognized units.
 These units include national monuments, national conservation areas, wilderness areas, and wilderness study areas as well as thousands of miles of national historic and national scenic trails and wild and scenic rivers.
 Current issues for Congress include whether to establish the system legislatively, and the adequacy of funds for the system.

 Administrative Actions.
-Over the past several years, BLM has given priority to developing new or updated land management plans for areas within the NLCS.
+Over the past several years, the BLM has given priority to developing new or updated land management plans for areas within the NLCS.
 Currently, most of these plans are completed.
-The Administration has testified in favor of establishing the NLCS legislatively and is seeking reduced funds for the system for FY2009 (see below).
+The Administration has testified in favor of establishing the NLCS legislatively and is seeking reduced funds for the system for FY2009.
+(See below.)

 Legislative Activity.
 Legislation has been introduced (H.R.
-2016, S. 1139, and S. 2180) to establish the NLCS legislatively without intending to alter the way the areas are currently managed.
-The legislation seeks to "conserve, protect, and restore nationally significant landscapes" that have outstanding values for the benefit of current and future generations.
+2016, S. 1139, S. 2180, and S. 3213) to establish the NLCS legislatively without intending to alter the way the areas are currently managed.
+The measures seek to "conserve, protect, and restore nationally significant landscapes" that have outstanding values for the benefit of current and future generations.
+S. 2180 has been indefinitely postponed by the Senate, while the other three bills are on the Senate calendar.

 At hearings on the bills, the Administration (and other witnesses) testified in favor of establishing the system legislatively.
-For instance, at a hearing on S. 1139, the Acting Director of the BLM testified that DOI supported the bill as a way to provide legislative support and direction to the BLM and to formalize and strengthen its conservation system within the context of agency's multiple use mission.
-Other witnesses expressed opposition to the legislation, for instance, on the assertion that it could have the effect of establishing new, standardized requirements for disparate areas in the system.
+For instance, at a hearing on S. 1139, the Acting Director of the BLM testified that DOI supported the bill as a way to provide legislative support and direction to the BLM and to formalize and strengthen its conservation system within the context of agency's multiple-use mission.17 Other witnesses expressed opposition to the legislation, for instance, on the assertion that it could have the effect of establishing new, standardized requirements for disparate areas in the system.18